navin-moorthy/Pico-CTF-2017-Write-Up/reverse/forest/README.md

 Then it takes the return value from the new subroutine (we'll call it  `check_pass_char(0x08048539)`) and performs an  `AND`  operation with the  `check`  variable, storing the result in  `check`.
 Ok, so if at any point this function returns zero, we have the wrong password.

 Next, the  `pass`  string is incremented by one and we see that the  `string`  pointer is compared against two chars  `L`  and  `R`.
+If it is pointis challenge was a fun one, given that it had a varying level of requirements in it.
+For the most part, IDA Pro will be very useful but for us freebies out there, we can use [RetDec](https://retdec.com/decompilation).
+We get a [file decompiled like this](forest.c).

-If it is pointing to either of these characters, it is incremented so that it is not.
+This is an example of binary tree sorting, with each letter sorted with the smaller character going to the left and the larger character going to either of these characters, it is incremented so that it is not.

 Then right before we move out of the loop back to the conditions check, we see that  `string`  is incremented once more.